tjercus/hotelbooking-angular/README.md

 Based on https://github.com/florinn/angular-typescript-gulp-seed, thanks and credits for setting up the skeleton to build on.

+### What does it show?

+This application is by no means 'feature complete', 'best practise' or using all of Angular's abilities.

+It does show
+ * using a modern build chain with Gulp and TypeScript
+ * using Angular 1 so as to be able to migrate to Angular 2 with minor effort

+Notes
+ * validation is programmed into the components.
+I tried to use Anular's built in formvalidation and two higly regarded plugins
+  , but could not get them 100% working.
+Besides I prefer not to place validation logic in templates.

 ### Install dependencies